Banana Nut Chocolate Chip Muffins {Almond Flour}

 Admittedly, they taste like the real deal.

-However, they are made with more wholesome ingredients and packed with fiber and healthy fats.
+However, they are made with more wholesome ingredients.

 Not to mention, these banana nut chocolate chip muffins are the perfect way to use up your ripe bananas.